Try a modern twist on a classic wallpaper and molding idea with bird wallpaper below a chair rail and paint on top.

 Let’s do a little recap, shall we?
 Last week I showed a bit of the new chair rail and upper wall color.
 If you are curious, you can check out the before pictures and inspiration board and photos.

-Why you should consider installing wallpaper on the lower half of the walls.
+Why you should consider installing wallpaper on bottom half of wall:

 - If your house is older or gets cracks around the upper window and doors, chances are the lower half is a smoother canvas and less susceptible to future damage.